ido50/morgan/README.md

 project development sources, not project distributions.

-Morgan, therefore, implements its own dependency resolution (which heavily relies on the [packaging](https://pypi.org/project/packaging/) library.
+Morgan, therefore, implements its own dependency resolution (which heavily relies on the [packaging](https://pypi.org/project/packaging/) library).
 It utilizes an incremental strategy for extracting metadata from package distributions (whether source or binary distributions), parsing any file that may contain necessary metadata.
 Currently this includes METADATA, PKG-INFO, requires.txt, setup_requires.txt and pyproject.toml files.
-Morgan also takes into account build dependencies to ensure that packages that are necessary to compile source distributions are also available in the mirror (so, if a source distribution requires [hatch](https://hatch.pypa.io/), Morgan will ensure hatch is mirrored as well.
+Morgan also takes into account build dependencies to ensure that packages that are necessary to compile source distributions are also available in the mirror (so, if a source distribution requires [hatch](https://hatch.pypa.io/) in order to build, Morgan will ensure hatch is mirrored as well).

 It should be noted that recursively resolving dependencies is difficult, and requires care in order to prevent circular dependencies.
 Morgan's current